avramdiy/DVN-Analysis/README.md

 ### 4th Commit
  - Plotted volume traded over time for each time period and saved the figures as PNG files.

 ### 5th Commit
+ - Plotted 30-day moving average of closing price for each time period and saved the figures as PNG files.